Fréchet mean

 In mathematics and statistics, the Fréchet mean is a generalization of centroids to metric spaces, giving a single representative point or central tendency for a cluster of points.
 It is named after Maurice Fréchet.
 Karcher mean is the renaming of the Riemannian Center of Mass construction developed by Karsten Grove and Hermann Karcher.
 On the real numbers, the arithmetic mean, median, geometric mean, and harmonic mean can all be interpreted as Fréchet means for different distance functions.

 Definition

 Let (M, d) be a complete metric space.
 Let x1, x2, …, xN be points in M. For any point p in M, define the Fréchet variance to be the sum of squared distances from p to the xi:

-The Karcher means are then those points, m of M, which locally minimise Ψ:
+The Karcher means are then those points, m of M, which minimise Ψ:

-If there is an m of M that globally minimises Ψ, then it is Fréchet mean.
+If there is a unique m of M that strictly minimises Ψ, then it is Fréchet mean.